The author is a student of ancient and modern European history.

 Postumius also calls on the nobles to dismount and join the rest of the infantry.
 With the death of the Latin dictator, the reserves brought by Postumia, and the united front of the Roman people, the Latin forces were driven from the field and their camp sacked.
 The Battle of Lake Regillus would be the last time Tarquin the Proud would take the field.

 The defeat of the Latins and the death of his son-in-law was the last opportunity for Tarquin to rally allies.
 He'd lost his own power at Silva Arsia, his Etruscan allies had abandoned him as the Roman-Clusium War—and at Lake Regillus, the Latins were crushed and dispersed.
 Rome would stay a free republic, but surviving the wars initiated by Tarquin changed the Roman people.
-They had tasted success and war, with the rest of the people of the Italian peninsula followed.
+They had tasted success and war.

 - Armstrong, J. (2016).
 Early Roman warfare: From the regal period to the First Punic War.
 Barnsley, South Yorkshire: Pen & Sword Military.